When will Social Security cost-of-living increases take effect?

-(NewsNation) – The Social Security Administration announced 2024’s cost-of-living adjustment (COLA) just over a month ago, confirming a 3.2% bump in benefits for retirees.
+(NewsNation) — The Social Security Administration announced its 2024 cost-of-living adjustment just over a month ago, confirming a 3.2% bump in benefits for retirees.
 Here’s what you need to know.

-While still one of the largest increases in decades, 2024’s COLA increase of 3.2% is far below the 8.7% bump that recipients were granted in 2023.
+While still one of the largest increases in decades, the 3.2% COLA increase for 2024 is far below the 8.7% bump that recipients were granted in 2023.

 When will the COLA increase take effect?